Scaseco/vaadin-yasqe/README.md

 ### Vaadin Configuration

-If you are using package whitelists to improve Vaadin's startup time to restrict which packages to scan, you may need to add `org/aksw/vaadin/yasqe` to the list.
+If you are using whitelists to improve Vaadin's startup time by limiting the amount of packages that need to be scanned for annotations, you may need to add `org/aksw/vaadin/yasqe` to the list.

 Examples: